P1Analytics/Thesis/README.md

         `Lower Outlier Boundary = Q1 - 3 * IQR`

         `Upper Outlier Boundary = Q3 + 3 * IQR`
-    - identify outliers by using a sliding windows W holds last W values Moving windows through data from beginning
+    - identify outliers by using a sliding windows W holds last W-1 values Moving windows through data from the beginning
-        - If the __inter quartile range__ becomes biggest ever seen,here comes a outliers:replace it with min or max.
+        - If the __inter quartile range__ becomes biggest ever seen,here comes a outliers : replace it with min or max
         - If the new value is NaN, it is also an outlier : replace it with average
         - min/max/average = min/max/average (previous W-1 values)

 - moving window average to smooth out short-term fluctuations and highlight longer-term trends or cycles